Steven Hirsch

-Steven Hirsch (born May 25, 1961) is the founder and co-chairman of the adult entertainment company Vivid Entertainment, which he founded in 1984.
+Steven Hirsch (born May 25, 1961) is an American businessman who is the founder and co-chairman of the adult entertainment company Vivid Entertainment, which he founded in 1984.
 It has been estimated to be the top adult entertainment company.

 Career

 Tenure at Vivid Entertainment

 The second generation of his family to be in the business, he is credited by AVN as the creative visionary who saw the potential to change the nature of the adult entertainment industry.
 Hirsch and his original partner, David James, an industry veteran with extensive international experience, were later joined by a third partner, Bill Asher, a Dartmouth College graduate with an MBA from the University of Southern California, who has engineered the company's recent financial success through a series of transactions and alliances.
 The three are co-chairmen of the company.

 In addition to a hardcover book with HarperCollins, Hirsch developed Vivid Comix and graphic novels with Avatar Press and erotic novels with Thunder’s Mouth Press.
 The faces of Vivid Girls have appeared on billboards in high traffic venues such as Sunset Boulevard and Times Square.